 I read a story this morning about a skier’s wife who committed suicide in 2016.
-It reminded me again how fragile mental health is.
+That story reminded me again how fragile mental health is.
 I know too well how hard it is to secure mental health supports and help for young people who need treatment.
-In fact, I just wrote something about that precise issue and the unbearable weight of being waitlisted.
-Stay tuned for that.
-When it is live later this month, I will definitely share it.
+In fact, I just wrote a CBC Parents piece about that precise issue and the unbearable weight of being waitlisted.

 But there has to be something that sometimes gives us the strength and the ability to get through the wait.
 Right?
 It’s completely undoable otherwise.